• Skip to primary navigation

 • 1 cup Brown Sugar (200 grams)

-• 3 tbsp Unsalted Butter (45 grams)
+• 3 tablespoon Unsalted Butter (45 grams)

-• ¼ cup Milk (60 ml)
+• ¼ cup Milk or Cream (60 ml)

-• 1 tsp Vanilla Extract
+• 1 teaspoon Vanilla Extract

-• ¼ tsp Salt
+• ¼ teaspoon Salt

 Instructions

-• Pre-heat oven to 190°C((374 degree F)) Grease a jumbo muffin tin with oil and set aside.
+• Pre preparation - Pre-heat oven to 190°C((374 degree F)) Grease a jumbo muffin tin with oil and set aside.
 I used Wilton jumbo muffin tin.
 If you are using regular size muffin tins check the notes section for baking temperature and timing.
 Try to use nonstick muffin tins for best result.

-• Now take a blender jar add in the soften date mixture. pulse it few times and set aside.
+• Blending batter - Now take a blender jar add in the soften date mixture. pulse it few times and set aside.
 Don't grind the date too much.
+Now to the date mixture add in eggs, brown sugar, vanilla, butter and pulse again for 3 to 4 times.

 • Add in the flour mixture and pulse it for 3 to 4 times again.
 Don't over grind the batter else the cakes will turn rubbery.

-• When the cakes are baking, make the butter scotch sauce.
+• Butterscotch sauce - When the cakes are baking, make the butter scotch sauce.
 Take brown sugar, butter, milk in a saucepan and heat it on low to medium heat till it is completely melted.
 Stir gently.
 Now bring this to a boil and boil for one minute.
 Remove it from heat and stir in vanilla extract and salt.
 Put the butterscotch sauce into a serving jug and keep warm.

 • Let the cakes cool for 10 minutes.
 Use a butter knife to run around the mould to release the cake from the pan.
 Slowly invert the cake over a wire racks and let it cool completely.